+Updated 07/21/21.
 If you’re a regular reader of my blog, you already know that I’m 100% team retinol.
-When it comes to slowing down (and even reversing) the visible signs of aging, retinol is truly unparalleled.
+When it comes to slowing down the visible signs of aging, retinol is unparalleled.
 What makes it such a unique ingredient is the fact that it has been studied meticulously for decades, and its dramatic anti-aging effects have been scientifically proven time and time again.
-Brown spots, fine lines and wrinkles, inflammation, rough texture, and enlarged pores (yes, your pores get bigger as you age) can all be improved by incorporating a retinol into your regular routine.
+Brown spots, fine lines and wrinkles, rough texture, and enlarged pores (yes, your pores get bigger as you age) can all be improved by incorporating a retinol into your routine.
 No other ingredient out there can make all these claims, so you can see why I’m a believer.

 Background: How Circadian Rhythms Affect Your Skin

 Before I answer whether or not you should be using retinol during the day, I need to provide some background.
 First, let’s talk about the different functions that occur within your skin during the day versus at night.
 These functions are dictated by your circadian rhythms.
-Circadian rhythms are physical, mental and behavioral changes that follow a 24-hour cycle.
+Circadian rhythms are physical, mental, and behavioral changes that follow a 24-hour cycle.
 Your body is constantly making adjustments based on the time of day.
 These adjustments are triggered by both your biological or “internal” clock and by environmental factors, like daylight.
 In fact, it’s been proposed by researchers that your skin has its own circadian rhythm.

 What Your Skin Is Doing During the Day

-On its face, it’s pretty simple: during the day, your skin is constantly exposed to aggressors that can cause it harm, so it’s in defense mode.
+During the day, your skin is constantly exposed to aggressors that can cause it harm, so it’s in defense mode.
 These aggressors include UV rays, pollution, free radicals, and even stress.
-These are a few of the physiological changes that take place in your skin during the day:
+These are a few of the physiological changes that take place in your skin during the day.

-- Lower Temperature: While your body temperature is higher during the day than at night, the surface temperature of your skin is actually lowest early in the day.
+- Lower Temperature: While your body temperature is higher during the day than at night, the surface temperature of your skin is actually the lowest early in the day.
 Your skin gets a lot of heat exposure from the sun, though, which can increase inflammation, redness, and pigmentation.